daveknapik/tc-weather-api/README.md

-# README
+# TC Weather API

-This README would normally document whatever steps are necessary to get the application up and running.
+An overview of the application, its purpose, and potential use cases

 ## Prerequisites